splunk/public-o11y-docs/get-started/get-started-guide/initial-rollout.rst

 Select an initial rollout environment to get data in
 ========================================================

-To get started with Splunk Observability Cloud, select an environment with a technology stack that allows you to use automatic discovery or the prepackaged integrations with cloud providers including AWS, Azure, and GCP.
-See :ref:`discovery_mode` and :ref:`get-started-connect`.
+To get started with Splunk Observability Cloud, select an environment with a technology stack that supports the use of automatic discovery or the prepackaged integrations with cloud providers including AWS, Azure, and GCP.
+See :ref:`discovery_mode` and :ref:`get-started-connect` for detailed setup steps.

-If you do not have an environment that allows you to use automatic discovery or the cloud service provider integrations see :ref:`get-started-get-data-in` to learn about additional options for getting data in.
+If you do not have an environment that supports the use of automatic discovery or the cloud service provider integrations see :ref:`get-started-get-data-in` to learn about additional options for getting data in.

 .. _phase2-infra-mon: